Yugkp10457/MSFT-ARIMA-Forecasting/README.md

 # MSFT-ARIMA-Forecasting
-Time Series Analysis and Forecasting of Microsoft ($MSFT) Stock Prices using the ARIMA model
+Time Series Analysis and Forecasting of Microsoft (MSFT) Stock Prices using the ARIMA model

 🎯 Project Overview & Goal